hayimd/LAMM-Manuscript/Methods.md

 * Inhibitory units within each layer inhibit own layer units but not those in other layer.
 * Excitatory units have strong self and interlayer connections, but weak lateral connectivity to units within their own layer.
 Exc. units project connections to both own and other layer inhibitory cells.
 * All excitatory connections are plastic, and change according to short-term associative potentiating rule, approximating ASTP \cite{Erickson2010a}.
 Max potentiation is ~ 40%, but differs by connection type.
 Connection and plastiity parameters can be found in Table X.
+* External excitation to both networks represent afferents from other/ related networks, and attentional control
+    * Eg different levels of excitatio to memory and lexicon used to kick start recall (increase to memory net, decrease to lexicon).

 Model choices

+-